 Here is the Music Player.
 You need to installl flash player to show this cool thing!

-Click on the button to play “It Is Well With My Soul” with full audio background by Greg Howlett and his band.
+“It Is Well With My Soul” with full audio background by Greg Howlett and his band.

 Bertha Spafford Vester, Horatio Spafford’s daughter, born in 1878 wrote the following in her book “Our Jerusalem”